inevolin/WebOCR/README.md

 ## devs

 There are two ways to carry out OCR: client-side and server-side (default).
-To enable client-side OCR (which will execute in the users's browser) is much slower but could be tweaked using more workers.
+Client-side OCR runs in the browser, it is much slower but could be tweaked using more workers.
 For these configurations you should consult TesseractJS's API docs.
 To enable client-side OCR use the function `localProcessImg()` instead of `serverProcessImg()` inside `/public/main.js`.

 ## screenshots